GuanceCloud/datakit/internal/export/doc/en/inputs/kubernetesprometheus.md

       pod_namespace    = "__kubernetes_pod_namespace"
 ```

 - If the Prometheus service of the target Pod uses HTTPS, additional authentication certificate configuration is required.
-These certificates have already been mounted into the Datakit container in advance:
+These certificates have already been mounted into the DataKit container in advance:

 ```yaml
 [[inputs.kubernetesprometheus.instances]]